 Students interested in environmental policy or history should know that Irkutsk is often considered Russia’s environmental capital.
 Those interested in studying Russian should know that English is relatively rare in Irkutsk.
 This, combined with the friendliness of the locals, makes Irkutsk an ideal location for true Russian immersion.

-Irkutsk gets light rainfall.
+The weather in Irkutsk can very heavily depending on the season.
+While rain is not common, it’s possible for it to rain several days in a row.
 January temperatures can reach lows of -40º F, but this rare.
-Winter temperatures average around -5º F and summer temperatures range in the 70s.
-You’ll want to pack for your chosen semester, and will definitely want good walking shoes for getting around the city, but rain gear is generally unnecessary.
+Winter temperatures average around -5º F and summer temperatures range from the low 70s to high 80s.
+You’ll want to pack for your chosen semester, and will definitely want good walking shoes for getting around the city – and outside into nature!

 Irkutsk’s quaint charm, cultural offerings, and surrounding natural beauty make for an active and rewarding study experience.